 Non-payment of taxes is a leading reason for denial of an alien's immigration petition.
 Immigration and Customs Enforcement (ICE) can consider the failure to file an income tax return, if a person earned enough to be required to file, as proof that the noncitizen doesn't have the "good moral character" required of applicants for US citizenship.
 Failure to file income tax returns or an improperly prepared tax return can cause problems when the permanent resident files for US citizenship or when a US citizen or permanent resident tries to help family members immigrate.

-Nannies filing and paying their income taxes using an ITIN are ineligible for the 2008 Economic Stimulus checks.
+Nannies filing and paying their income taxes using an ITIN are ineligible for many refundable tax credits.

 Undocumented Immigrant Nannies in the news

 The issue of illegal immigration and a citizenship path or amnesty for undocumented foreign workers in the United States is a major political issue at this time.
-The Obama Administration is committed to bring this issue before Congress for resolution (although the Administration has not done so to date).
+The Obama Administration is committed to bring this issue before Congress for resolution..
 There are proposals before Congress to reform our immigration policy, and perhaps our border security, that will have dramatic consequences to the many employers, including families, who currently employ undocumented workers if enacted.

 Many households employ undocumented immigrants as nannies, housekeepers, groundskeepers, etc. Some of these households already comply with employment tax reporting; the majority do not.
 All of the various proposals being discussed in Washington include either a Guest Worker program, an amnesty program with a citizenship path for undocumented immigrants already working in the U.S., or both.
 There are, however, conditions that must be met by the illegal immigrant to qualify.

 What does this mean to the household employer?